 Note for the service provider: Incorporate movement into the massage therapy treatment session if that is a preference of the client.

 Note for the service provider: Provide a sturdy step stool for clients to climb on/off the treatment table if needed.
 Some medical step stools also come with handles.
 Include an assessment of getting on/off the treatment table as part of the intake assessment for safety.

 How is your body feeling today?

 Note for the service provider: Invite clients to use the bathroom before and after treatment.
 Ensure they feel comfortable interrupting treatment to use the bathroom, too, if needed.

 Download this Sensory Sensitivity Questionnaire to use to attract more customers by understanding what makes them feel comfortable.

-Subsequently, I went through my 70 + point sensory-friendly assessment checklist.
-This is a checklist I used when I help businesses and organizations become sensory-friendly.
+I went through my 70 + point sensory-friendly assessment checklist.
+This is a checklist I used when helping businesses and organizations become sensory-friendly.

 Sensory-friendly checklist action examples.

 In the massage therapy treatment room, Kerry had a beautiful large beach scene painting that was hidden in a corner.
-So, we moved it so that it was on a wall that clients would see immediately upon entering the treatment room.
-I wanted to create a calming space for clients in that room.
+We moved it to a wall that clients would see immediately upon entering the treatment room.
+I wanted to create a calming space for clients.
 Surprisingly, many clients asked after the transformation if it was a new painting.